Morwenn/cpp-fold/README.md

 `||` | `false`
 `,` | `void()`

-If an operator does not appear in this table, using with an empty parameter pack in a fold expression makes the program ill-formed.
+If an operator does not appear in this table, using it with an empty parameter pack in a fold expression makes the program ill-formed.

 The default values have probably been chosen because they represent the